compiiile/compiiile/README.md

 compiiile dev --title="My knowledge base 🚀"
 ```

-> ⚠️ This doesn't work for things that should be parsed like arrays.
-In that case, use the config file to set
-parameters.

-For nested parameters, you can use the dot notation.

 ### Config file

-Another way to set vuepress config parameters is to set them in a dedicated file named `compiiile.config.js` in the
+Another way to set default config parameters is to set them in a dedicated file named `compiiile.config.js` in the
 root of your folder.

 This should export an object, like in this example that shows common use cases :